department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <div class="va-introtext">

-If you qualify for VA dental care benefits, you may be able to get some or all of your dental care through VA.
-Find out how to get VA dental care or how to buy dental insurance if you don’t qualify.
+Find out how to get VA dental care benefits, or how to buy dental insurance if you don’t qualify.

 </div>